-Why I Use YNAB Instead of Quickbooks to Run My Business
+I Use YNAB Instead of Quickbooks for Business

 If you run a small business and don’t have to deal with physical inventory, YNAB could simplify your cashflow and provide you with more peace of mind for the future.

 You Need a Budget was designed as a solution for personal budgeting, and that’s how most people use it.
 But you can also use YNAB for your business.
 In fact, the YNAB forum has an entire community of small business owners who share tips about using YNAB for business.

 We spoke with Monica, the owner of an acupuncture business and an avid YNAB user.
 She filled us in on why YNAB was the right solution for her business finances and how she uses it.

 Monica Fauble is an acupuncturist in Philadelphia and uses YNAB for both her business and personal finances.
 But, she was no newbie to budgeting when she discovered the tool—she even used some of the YNAB concepts before she even knew YNAB existed.

 “I was taught how to budget by my Dad (who endearingly holds an email address containing the moniker ‘coupondad’ and who once used a spreadsheet to calculate his annual postage savings when he finally switched over to online bill pay).
 During grad school round one, I used Quicken to enter future expenses such as “shoes” (there was a Saucony outlet near my school) with a future date, putting away $5 or $10 at a time until I knew that I had the $35 for a new pair of sneakers,” Monica said.